-I usually hate the phrase ‘breathtaking’ but this skydive literally was.
+I usually hate the phrase ‘breathtaking’ but this skydive literally was, that’s how the jump felt like.
 As I fell I was pushed into the clouds and the cold air – my bare feet were freezing and I was having trouble getting enough air in my lungs to breathe.

 Too soon he’d released the parachute, just as I was getting a feel for it, but also just as I was starting to worry it wouldn’t open.
 I’d done just over a minute of freefall, and it was one of the best yet most confusing feelings in the world.

 As the parachute opened the experience suddenly became a lot calmer.
 It was my chance to look around and take in the scenery.
 You can see from the video I’m still totally winded, but as he swooped down and around, I got just that little bit emotional.
 The relief at having survived and the disbelief that I’d done it, added to the incredible view just got too much for me.